 These lightweight, portable, often economical little suckers are part of a comprehensive training system you will undergo with your new little one to teach good toilet habits.

-In this article, we will break down how puppy training pads are used, the features you should look out for in pee pads and a review round-up of the best puppy wee pads in Australia.
+In this article, we will reveal the results of our study and break down how puppy training pads are used, the features you should look out for in pee pads and a review round-up of the best puppy wee pads in Australia.

 We hope this article helps you find the tools to potty train your new furbaby!

 The Potty Plant

 - Subscription service makes it easy to replace the grass when needed

 - Real “park” grass helps your dog intuitively know where to go